janko/image_processing/README.md

 ## Contributing

-Our test suite requires `imagemagick` and `libvips` to be installed.
-On macOS, you can install them with Homebrew:
+Our test suite requires both `imagemagick` and `libvips` libraries to be installed.

 ```
 $ brew install imagemagick vips